hammerlab/secotrec/README.md

     docker run \
       -v /var/run/docker.sock:/var/run/docker.sock \
       -e KETREW_CONFIGURATION \
-      -it hammerlab/secotrec \
+      -it hammerlab/keredofi:secotrec-default \
       bash

 If you do use `secotrec-local`, please mind that we cannot access the Ketrew server from the current container (which is in a different network).
-We can jump to another container which is in the right network:
+We can jumep to another container which is in the right network:

     secotrec-local docker-compose exec coclo opam config exec bash